Nepal seeks review of Gurkha recruitment deal with Britain

 In 2007, Britain announced plans to recruit Gurkha women for its elite force, adding however that issues such as recruitment and selection standards needed to be settled.

-"We should define the presence of the government of Nepal in the (recruitment) process."
+A new agreement should also address Gurkha grievances such as pensions and other benefits, which retired servicemen say are not on a par with those of their British counterparts, Mr Gyawali added.

-A new agreement should also address Gurkha grievances such as pensions and other benefits, which retired servicemen say are not at par with their British counterparts, Mr Gyawali added.
+Number of Nepalis currently in the Brigade of Gurkhas who have fought in Iraq, Afghanistan and the Balkans.

-Nepal, a natural buffer between China and India, is one of the world's 10 poorest countries and remittances from Nepalis working abroad, including the Gurkhas, account for more than a quarter of its GDP.
+Nepal is one of the world's 10 poorest countries and remittances from Nepalis working abroad, including the Gurkhas, account for more than a quarter of its gross domestic product.

 Currently, there are about 3,000 Nepalis in the Brigade of Gurkhas who have fought in Iraq, Afghanistan and the Balkans.